Emotional Support Animals

 Please note the following regarding ESAs on campus:

-- animals cannot be left alone overnight without the caregiver; no roommates can be caregivers.
+animals cannot be left alone overnight without the caregiver.

 Documentation is required from a treating mental health provider, setting forth the following: